 You'll then be able to better understand the stakes addressed every day

-by rolling stocks that are operated and men and women that design and
+by rolling stocks that are operated and men and women who design and

 drive them to transport you safely where you want to go.